 Winston Churchill was a watchman before and during World War ii.
 Without a doubt, his efforts to warn the nations about Germany made a great impact on the outcome of the war.

-Ezekiel 33:1-6 may be talking directly about what happened in World War ii: “Again the word of the Lord came unto me, saying, Son of man, speak to the children of thy people, and say unto them, When I bring the sword upon a land, if the people of the land take a man of their coasts, and set him for their watchman” (verses 1-2).
+I believe Ezekiel 33:1-6 is talking directly about what happened in World War ii: “Again the word of the Lord came unto me, saying, Son of man, speak to the children of thy people, and say unto them, When I bring the sword upon a land, if the people of the land take a man of their coasts, and set him for their watchman” (verses 1-2).
 God did bring the sword upon Israel to correct us, and a man named Winston Churchill came on the scene, and the people set him up as their watchman.
 God had a hand in it, but still, the people chose Churchill.

-The only other modern leader outside of God’s Church who has delivered a watchman warning similar to Sir Winston Churchill would be Israeli Prime Minister Benjamin Netanyahu.
+The only other modern leader outside of God’s Church who has delivered a watchman warning similar to Sir Winston Churchill would be former Israeli Prime Minister Benjamin Netanyahu.

 When U.S. President Barack Obama started negotiating a nuclear deal with Iran—the world’s leading sponsor of terrorism—only Mr. Netanyahu came to speak before the U.S. Congress, warning them of the catastrophic consequences of such a nuclear deal!
 This deal would open the way for the mullahs in Iran to develop nuclear weapons!
 Mr. Netanyahu warned Congress that this deal put the very survival of Israel and America at stake!